collective/collective.ckeditor/README.txt

 Install ckeditor in Plone
 =========================

-Use portal_quickinstaller or the Plone "Add Products" Control Panel.
+Use the Plone "Add Products" Control Panel.
-Choose "CKeditor for Plone".
+Choose "CKeditor for Plone 3.x"
+Click on Activate
+It will also install collective.plonefinder

 Plone 3 :